kumahq/kuma-counter-demo/README.md

 kubectl apply -k kustomize/overlays/002-with-gateway
 ```

-To apply these manifests directly you should have a running k8s cluster and Kuma already installed.
+To apply these manifests directly, you should have a running k8s cluster and Kuma already installed.

 ```shell
 helm install kuma kuma/kuma --create-namespace --namespace kuma-system